The European Union – EU

-The European Union provides funding and grants for a broad range of projects and programmes including education etc. Funding is managed according to strict rules.
-This is designed to control how the funds are used etc. EU funding is complex because there are many programmes managed by different bodies etc. Over 76% of the EU budget is managed by the member countries.
+The EU provides funding and grants for a broad range of projects and programmes including education etc. Funding is managed according to strict rules.
+This is designed to control how the funds are used etc. Funding is complex because there are many programmes managed by different bodies etc. Over 76% of their budget is managed by the member countries.
 There are two main types of funding: Grants for specific projects and Public contracts.
 Contracts are awarded through calls for tenders or public procurement.
-Most of the EU funding is managed at the country level.
+Most of the funding is managed at the country level.
 Governments are thus responsible for conducting checks and applying annual audits.
-To apply for a European Union funded project in Opole it is essential to meet several criteria such as having a Polish registered company etc. Small business are encouraged to apply for funding – especially if they are running projects that further the interests of the EU or contribute to the implementation of an EU programmes or policies.
+To apply for an funded project in Opole it is essential to meet several criteria such as having a Polish-registered company etc. Small businesses are encouraged to apply for funding – especially if they are running projects that further the interests of the EU or contribute to the implementation of programmes or policies.
 Projects should have a trans‑national character, be well thought through and offer added value.
 Detailed criteria for eligibility is specified in the call for proposals.
 In Opole, the Centrum Informacji i Planowania Kariery Zawodowej is the place where individuals can register themselves.

 When it comes to regulations, understanding Legal English is useful…